jaurund/learning-project-for-RESTAPI-OAuth-SQL-Container/ReadME.md

 # Netflix REST API

 This is my learning project for exploring REST APIs, SQL Server, and C#, and trying to host it all in a container using Docker desktop.

 ---

 ## What does it do?

 Connects to a SQL Server database and exposes the data as a JSON API.
 The current code uses the provided .csv and .sql script with the database hosted locally by an SQL manager, but the code can easily be changed to run with other databases.
-You can query titles, directors, cast, descriptions—if it's in the table, it's accessible.
+You can query titles, directors, cast, descriptions and so on through the frontend — if it's in the table and has a controller, it's accessible.

 ---